BrantLauro/BrantLauro/README.md

 - 🔭 I’m currently working on my **graduation**

-- 🌱 I’m currently learning **C Programming Language and Computer Science basics**
+- 🌱 I’m currently learning **OOP with Java and Computer Science basics**

 - 👯 I’m looking to collaborate on **amazing open source projects**